Checkmarx/Kotlin-SCP/src/m9-reverse-engineering/README.md

 ```

 In order to obtain Java code, an attacker can use [jadx][2] or [jd-gui][3] to
 decompile the app.
-Here is an example using [jadx][2] on the Kotlin Goat app:
+Here is an example using [jadx][2] on the Goatlin app:

-![Decompilation of the Kotlin Goat app using Jadx][jadx]
+![Decompilation of the Goatlin app using Jadx][jadx]

-As you can see, there is no obfuscation at all on the Kotlin Goat app.
+As you can see, there is no obfuscation at all on the Goatlin app.
 An
 attacker is able to easily analyze the app in order to understand the inner
 mechanisms.